ds5110/git-intro/conda.md

 Conda is a system-level binary package and environment manager that runs on all major operating systems and platforms.

-I no longer recommend Anaconda or miniconda...
+I no longer recommend Anaconda or miniconda.
+I do recommend miniforge.

 ## miniforge